reneoelke/Php53to54/FEATURES.md

 - [ ] tests common namespace for classes, traits and interfaces
 - [ ] constant `define()` is always global (namespace or not)
 - [ ] warn on ini_get of deprecated key
+- [ ] renamed functions not added to forbiddenFunctionNames sniff
+- [ ] functions and classes do not share names

 Deprecated or removed
 ---------------------